-FAGE International is beneficially owned entirely by Messrs.
-Ioannis and Kyriakos Filippou.
+FAGE International is beneficially owned entirely by members of the family of our late founder, Mr. Athanassios Filippou.
 By virtue of this ownership, they have the ability to control our management, policies and financing decisions and to elect all the directors of FAGE International and its subsidiaries.
 In addition, we purchase goods and services from a number of companies controlled by the members of the Filippou family.
 In certain circumstances, the interests of our equity owners may not necessarily be aligned with the interests of the holders of the Senior Notes.
-See "Ownership of Share Capital" and "Related Party Transactions".
+See "Ownership of Share Capital" and "Related Party Transactions."